-Storybook are not builders and they do not provide any management or supervision of the actual construction process.
-The Builder or Owner builder must provide this role; accordingly, they need to engage all the subcontractor tradespeople themselves.
+Storybook Timeless Design & Storybook Construction supply are not builders, and they do not provide any management or supervision of the actual construction process.
+The Builder or Owner builder must provide this role and engage all the tradespeople themselves.

 These are the main trades that need to be engaged for standard Storybook construction.

 The carpenter is typically the first trade to be engaged in the construction of storybook homes, which heavily rely on quality carpentry.
 When site preparation requires more than just basic levelling, it's recommended to involve a carpenter who can provide advice on the most cost-effective use of machine operators they have worked with before.
 Hourly rates and float fees are usually more economical than an overall quote.
 Carpenters are responsible for the house's set-out, determining levels, and site cuts.
 It's crucial to ensure that your carpenter has the necessary experience in these areas and can identify the appropriate machinery required for the job.
 They will participate in the Lock-Up stage of construction and then return for internal finishing work, including fitting doors and architraves.
 Your carpenter will also coordinate building inspections with the appointed surveyor.
 Many carpentry teams have worked with clients for extended periods, gaining extensive knowledge of storybook architecture.
 If they are available in your area, it may be prudent to consider them and request a quote.

 Once Storybook provides you with the working drawings and engineering for your design, we recommend arranging quotes for the concrete slab as soon as possible.
 Simply provide this information to the concreter, who will have all they need to get started.
 If only minor site works are required, the concreter's quote may include site preparation.
 It is advisable to obtain multiple quotes in this highly competitive area of construction.
 The goal is for your concrete to be ready to begin work promptly upon the issuance of the permit.